 RELATED REVIEW: Best Juicers of 2018

 The Aicok scored slightly better than the Hamilton Beach Big Mouth, our Best Buy award winner.
 The Aicok is much easier to clean and has a much higher yield with leafy greens, while the Big Mouth has an edge with other types of produce — and usually costs about half as much.
 The performance of the Aicok is exceeded by the Breville Juice Fountain Elite, though this juicer costs about $200 more than the Aicok.

 To rank and score these products, we bought all of the best juicers available and tested them head-to-head to find the winner.
-We scored the performance of each product in each of our five weighted rating metrics, with the Aicok's results detailed below.
+Our tests were divvied up among five weighted rating metrics, with the Aicok's performance explained in the sections below.

 Comprising the largest part of the total score, our Juice Quality metric is responsible for 40% of the total score for each appliance.
 We used three different juice blends to evaluate each product, judging the taste, texture, and thickness of the final product produced by each machine.
 The Aicok did alright in this group of test, earning a 6 out of 10 for its slightly above average performance.